trumbell/biomed-multi-view/README.md

 #### Get embeddings from the pretrained model

 You can generate embeddings for a given molecule using the pretrained model with the following code.
-This is already described in cell 5.
+You can excute from cell 1 to 5 in the notebook run the same.

 ``` python
 from bmfm_sm.api.smmv_api import SmallMoleculeMultiViewModel